danhobaklab/photo-gallery/README.md

 This is a quick prototyping exercise.
 I used HTML/CSS/JavaScript to prototype of Photo Gallery.
 The main concern is a smooth  transition between two views, a grid view and a detailed photo view.
 Also, gestures to browse photos and dismiss the detailed photo view were implemented.

+## Functions implemented
+- Transition between a grid view and a detailed photo view
+- Show/Hide options on the detailed photo view
+- Move to previous/next photo on the detailed photo view
+- Swipe down to dismiss the detailed photo view

 ## Screenshots
 (iPhone 5S/iOS 10.0.2/Safari)